dniym/Bending/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve (ONLY ONE BUG PER POST!)
-title: '(ONE BUG PER POST)'
+title: ''
 labels: bug
 assignees: dniym